Generative AI in Cybersecurity Explained: How To Use It?

 Yet, cyber security and AI together form a complicated relationship.
 While this technology helps organizations anticipate and counter evolving attacks, it also gives hackers new tools to design malicious code, fake identities, or phishing content that appears authentic.

 As a result, experts describe generative AI in cybersecurity as both a powerful defence mechanism and a potential attack surface, depending on how it’s applied.
-In short, this innovation has redefined how we approach cyber security and artificial intelligence, forcing security teams to balance the benefits of automation with the growing benefits and risks of AI.
+In short, this innovation has redefined how we approach cyber security and artificial intelligence, forcing security teams to balance the benefits of automation with the growing risks of AI-driven threats.

 Defensive Roles Of Generative AI In Cybersecurity